About 92.1 WLHR

 While this unique Country music mix is unlike any other station in the area, it’s carefully researched to appeal to the largest segment of population in the WLHR coverage area.

 What really separates WLHR from other radio stations in the area is the local news, sports, weather and community information.
-Local news updates are heard throughout the broadcast day, complemented by top-of-the-hour Associated Press Radio News.
+Local news updates are heard throughout the broadcast day, complemented by top-of-the-hour ABC Radio News.

 An hourly Community Calendar feature updates local listeners on events in the immediate area.
 A popular classified ads program, Swap Shop, airs Monday-Friday from 9-9:30 a.m. featuring WLHR listeners.
 92.1 WLHR is the daily local information source for the Lake Hartwell area.
 Daily obituary information is another popular feature.